Stress Management Counseling in Naples, Estero & Fort Myers

 What Chronic Stress Looks Like

 A certain amount of stress is a natural part of life.
 It can sharpen your focus before a presentation, motivate you to meet a deadline, or help you respond quickly in an emergency.
-But when stress becomes chronic, when it lingers day after day without relief, it transforms from a useful signal into something that slowly wears you down.
+But when stress becomes chronic -- when it lingers day after day without relief -- it transforms from a useful signal into something that slowly wears you down.
+Understanding the difference between burnout and chronic stress can help you recognize where you stand.
 You might not even realize how much it has taken over until someone asks you when you last felt truly relaxed, and you cannot remember.

 Chronic stress has a way of infiltrating every area of life.
 At work, it might show up as difficulty concentrating, irritability with colleagues, or a growing sense of dread each morning.
 At home, you may find yourself short-tempered with your partner or children, too exhausted to enjoy activities you once loved, or lying awake at night with a racing mind.
 Physically, stress can manifest as persistent muscle tension, frequent headaches, digestive issues, a weakened immune system, and changes in appetite or sleep.